-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India; - (ii) The SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 to the extent as referred in regulation 35 of Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations 2012 till October 2, 2018 and regulation 33 of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 with effect from October 3, 2018.
+- i.
+Secretarial Standards issued by The Institute of Company Secretaries of India. - ii.
+The SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015to the extent as referred in regulation 33 of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018.